Surekha1509/Eniac-s-Discount-Strategy-Project/README.md

-in_stock – whether or not the product was in stock at the moment of the data extraction type – a numerical code for product type brands.csv

-short – the 3-character code by which the brand can be identified in the first 3 characters of products.sku long – brand name
+in_stock – whether or not the product was in stock at the moment of the data extraction type – a numerical code for product type brands.csv short – the 3-character code by which the brand can be identified in the first 3 characters of products.sku long – brand name

-Project Overview

-The study focuses on understanding how monthly revenue and the average discount rate influenced sales performance during 2017–2018.
-Additionally, it explores the relationship between discounts, seasonal shifts, special events, product categories, and various pricing and quantity dynamics.

-Objective

-The primary goal is to assess the impact of Eniac's discounting strategy on sales performance, product categorization, and seasonal variations.
-Insights from this analysis aim to guide optimization of discount distribution across product categories and months.

-Data Source

-The dataset was sourced from Eniac's discount database for the period 2017–2018.
-Rigorous data cleaning was performed to address issues including a corrupted database, incongruent or duplicate data, irregular numeric formats (e.g., double-dot numbers), and general data quality concerns.

 Technologies Used
 Programming: